dooygoy/funcstream/README.md

                          \                       /
                           \                     /
                            \                   /

                                      *
                                      |
                                      |
                                      |
                                   toEither

                     Right Chakra == toEither (fromEither (Right Chakra)) That Chakra == fromEither(toEither (That Chakra))

                     Left Sound == toEither (fromEither (Left Sound)) This Sound == fromEither (toEither (This Sound))
 ```
+> `Either sound chakra` is making a statement saying that we have *one* of two possible values of types x *or* y in it.
+It turns out that `Either`, or *sum types* more generally, have a very reasonable and useful *dual* construction in which we have *both x and y*.
+In Haskell, we can convey thia idea as well.
+Let's call it `Pair`.

+`data Pair x y = MakePair x y`

+That is, a pair of a Chakra and a Sound will have type `Pair Chakra Sound`.
+So while with `Maybe` we had to just pick one or nothing at all, and in `Either` we could pick this or that, which were some real alternatives, in a `Pair` we have this notion of carrying both alternatives with us, they are together and we are not making a choice by choosing either this or that.
+It does seem like `Maybe` relates somehow to the notion of `Identity` since it is just giving us the thing we ask while the Either resembles to a Boolean choice or either this or that, either though we could say `Maybe` as well resembles a boolean choice since Just could be understood as `true` and Nothing as `false`.
+It is interesting to find relations with basic mathematical functions.
+In that case `Either` could be understood as showing two truth values and yet we are only supposed to pick one, now that really resembles to `OR`!
+But bool values always pick just one so even though this thought process *smells* wrong it does bring benefit when learning Haskell to compare it with previous concepts.